triestpa/Police-Analysis-Python/README.md

 Do they show that Black and Hispanic drivers are searched much more frequently than white drivers, often with a lower standard of evidence?  **Yes.**

 What we are observing here appears to be a pattern of systemic racism.
-The racial disparities revealed in this analysis are a reflection of an entrenched cultural bias against certain minorities in the United States.
+The racial disparities revealed in this analysis are a reflection of an entrenched mistrust of certain minorities in the United States.
 The data and accompanying analysis are indicative of social trends that are certainly not limited to police officers, and *should not be used to disparage this profession as a whole*.
 Racial discrimination is present at all levels of society from [retail stores](https://www.theguardian.com/us-news/2015/jun/22/zara-reports-culture-of-favoritism-based-on-race) to the [tech industry](https://www.wired.com/story/tech-leadership-race-problem/) to [academia](https://www.scientificamerican.com/article/sex-and-race-discrimination-in-academia-starts-even-before-grad-school/).

-We are able to empirically identify these trends only because state police deparments (and the Open Policing team at Stanford) have made this data available to the public; no such datasets exist for many other professions and industries.
+We are able to empirically identify these trends only because state police deparments (and the Open Policing team at Stanford) have made this data available to the public; no similar datasets exist for most other professions and industries.
 Releasing datasets about these issues is commendable (but sadly still somewhat uncommon, especially in the private sector) and will help to further identify where these disparities exist, and to influence policies in order to provide a fair, effective way to counteract these biases.

 To see the full official analysis for all 20 available states, check out the official findings paper here - https://5harad.com/papers/traffic-stops.pdf.